andrewchambers/bupstash/doc/man/bupstash-put.1.md

   remote repositories if ssh access is configured.
 If not specified, is set to `BUPSTASH_REPOSITORY`.

 * -k, --key KEY:
-  Primary key or put-key to encrypt data and metadata with.
+  Key used to encrypt data and metadata.
 If not set, defaults to `BUPSTASH_KEY`.

 * -e, --exec: